Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/001_EXP_ENTROPY_OBSERVATION/001_EXP_ENTROPY_OBSERVATION.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

 *"Before we can study the lightning, we must prove we can see the sky.
-This experiment establishes that we can observe the basic quantity — entropy — upon which all subsequent theory depends."*
+This experiment establishes that we can observe the basic quantity, entropy, upon which all subsequent theory depends."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*